Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Hypers

 When collecting 5 tokens, the player activates a hyper.
 A little bar appears beneath the player.
 If the bar runs out, then you get 2 or 5 tokens in return.
 If you get hit or if you try to bomb during a hyper, then the hyper is manually broken, which clears some bullets around the player and gives you some invincibility.
+Also, if you shoot during the hyper, then you will get PIV or Point Item Value.
+This is related to score, and since score is not relevant when speedrunning I won't go into much detail about it.

 If you pick up 3 animal tokens of the same type, then **your hyper has a special ability**.
 This differs per shottype and per animal token.
 Also, the **special hyper's duration is affected by your shottype**.
 For example, if YoumuOtter has 3 wolf tokens in its hyper, then the hyper's duration is very short.
 But if YoumuWolf has 3 wolf tokens in its hyper, then the hyper's duration is longer than YoumuOtter's.